-In 2000, the company launched the first DSP-based wind turbine monitor, the PCH 1026, which constantly has been updated with new hardware and features ever since.
-By 2002, the company received several certifications such as the ISO9001:2000 certificate and the first ATEX certification.
+In 2000, the company launched the first DSP-based wind turbine monitor, the PCH 1026, which has been updated continually with new hardware and features ever since.
+By 2002, PCH Engineering had received several certifications such as the ISO9001:2000 certificate and the first ATEX certification.

-In 2017, as part of a soft “generation change”, Leif Schaap decided to entrust the overall responsibility to someone else and instead stay as Executive Sales Director.
-In the search, for a new CEO who has experience with management and business development in niche markets, PCH Engineering and Erhvervsinvest chose to pass on the daily management to the former head of sales and marketing at Maersk Fluid Technology, Sune Lilbæk.
+A thorough search for a new CEO who had experience with management and business development in niche markets resulted in PCH Engineering and Erhvervsinvest entrusting the daily management to the former Head of Sales and Marketing at Maersk Fluid Technology, Sune Lilbæk.